Jahia/javascript-modules/javascript-modules-engine/tests/jahia-module/README.md

 Standard views can only be included in other views or templates.

-Handlebars templating documentation can be found [here](https://github.com/Jahia/npm-modules-engine/blob/main/handlebars.md).
+Handlebars templating documentation can be found [here](https://github.com/Jahia/javascript-modules-engine/blob/main/handlebars.md).

-You can, however, include more complex views by writing Javascript code, by following this [documentation](https://github.com/Jahia/npm-modules-engine/blob/main/README.md#views).
+You can, however, include more complex views by writing Javascript code, by following this [documentation](https://github.com/Jahia/javascript-modules-engine/blob/main/README.md#views).

 ## Read more

-More in-depth documentation of the internals of npm-modules-engine can be found in [npm-modules-engine](https://github.com/Jahia/npm-modules-engine).
+More in-depth documentation of the internals of javascript-modules-engine can be found in [javascript-modules-engine](https://github.com/Jahia/javascript-modules-engine).